Come to the Barnes, or we’ll come to you. Our programs will nourish your students’ imaginations and serve your curricular goals.

 Seventh graders learn how works of art express an artist’s voice and view of the world.
 Students explore the Barnes collection and discover artists who were radical rule-breakers in their time, defying convention to express their viewpoints.
 Students explore their own artistic voices in writing and artwork, both in their classrooms and at the Barnes.

 School Program Donors

-The Barnes gratefully acknowledges our donors for their generous support of pre-K through 12 education programs in Philadelphia and Camden, New Jersey.
-This list reflects gifts made between January 1, 2019, and June 30, 2020.
+The Barnes gratefully acknowledges our donors for their generous support of pre-K through 12 single-visit, multi-visit, and online education programs in the Greater Philadelphia region and beyond.
+This list reflects gifts made between January 1, 2019, and December 31, 2020.

 Eugene and Joann Bissell

 Caroline J. S. Sanders Trust 2

 Robert Cohen and Deborah Peikes

 The Dean and Ann Witter Fund for Charitable Giving

 Ethel Sergeant Clark Smith Memorial Fund